riscv/docs-dev-guide/README.md

 All conversions require cleanup.

-The most relaible converter from LaTeX to asciidoc that I have found is pandoc:
+The most reliable converter from LaTeX to asciidoc that I have found is pandoc:

 https://pandoc.org/getting-started.html